-The Safe Routes and Bicycling Ambassadors have a unique approach to educating children and youth.
+The SAFE Ambassadors have a unique approach to educating children and youth.
 Working year-round since 2001, we directly educate young people with bicycle and pedestrian safety messaging.

-During the school year, the Safe Routes Ambassadors reach out directly to public and private schools and speak to individual classrooms of 2nd, 5th, and high school students.
+During the school year, the SAFE Ambassadors reach out directly to public and private schools and speak to individual classrooms of 2nd, 5th, and high school students.
 The presentation content and activities are tailored to meet the needs of the classroom and age group.
-In elementary school, we also schedule a second, hands-on outdoor session to reinforce classroom learning.
+In elementary school, we also schedule a second, live-action outdoor session to reinforce classroom learning.

 Elementary Presentations: First Visit

 100 elementary schools were visited during the 2014-2015 school year, reaching more than 14,000 students.